-Boat Pass is between Saturna Island and Samuel Island in the Strait of Georgia, about 32 miles (52 km) south-southwest of Vancouver and 15 miles (24 km) northeast of Sidney, British Columbia.
+Boat Pass is a channel between Saturna Island and Samuel Island that provides a passage for small boats between Winter Cove and the Strait of Georgia, about 32 miles (52 km) south-southwest of Vancouver and 15 miles (24 km) northeast of Sidney, British Columbia.
+Strong tidal currents that exceed 5 knots (2.6 m/sec) during spring tides can be hazardous.
+The pass was reputedly used by rumrunners during the American prohibition.
 The Strait of Georgia, also known as the Salish Sea, is between Vancouver Island and the mainland of British Columbia.
-The Gulf Islands National Park Reserve is one of eight National Park Reserves in Canada and covers 8,960 acres (3,625 ha) of islets, reefs, and 15 larger islands including about half of Saturna Island.

 Samuel Island is a private island of about 328 acres located between Mayne Island and Saturna Island.
 The island was named in 1859 after Royal Navy Surgeon Samuel Campbell of the HMS Plumper.
 In 1857, the Plumper was refitted as a hydrographic survey ship and under the command of Captain George Henry Richards surveyed the coast of British Columbia, in particular the Fraser River, Burrard Inlet, Howe Sound, Sunshine Coast, Victoria, and Esquimalt.
 The Plumper was involved in the Pig War crisis between the United States and Britain in 1859, and along with HMS Tribune and HMS Satellite, was sent to prevent American soldiers from erecting fortifications on San Juan Island and bringing in reinforcements.